owncloud-archive/documentation/developer_manual/bugtracker/triaging.rst

 Determining relevance of issue
 ------------------------------
 Not all issues are relevant for ownCloud.
 Bugs can be due to a specific configuration or unsupported platforms.
-Raspberry Pi's suffer from SQLite time-outs, nginx has problems Apache doesn't and Microsoft Server with IIS is not well supported.
+Raspberry Pi's suffer from SQLite time-outs, NGINX has problems Apache doesn't and Microsoft Server with IIS is not well supported.
 While external issues are not always a reason to close a report, be sure that they are clear: does the user use the 'standard' platform?
 Ask for information if this is missing.

 Last but not least, the problem might be due to the user doing something that simply does not work.
 Your general ownCloud knowledge might be helpful here - if this is the case, you can often swiftly close the issue with a comment about what went wrong.